apache/predictionio/docs/manual/source/start/engines.html.md

 implementations.
 You can customize it easily to fit your specific needs.
 PredictionIO currently offers two engine templates for **Apache Spark MLlib**:

-* [Collaborative Filtering Engine Template - with MLlib ALS] (/recommendation/quickstart)
+* [Recommendation Engine Template - with MLlib ALS] (/recommendation/quickstart)
 * [Classification Engine Template - with MLlib Naive Bayes] (/classification/quickstart)